The elite commando journeys back to Space Sector 47B9 with the Dark Energy vials he has stolen.

 No harm in sending a Trojan back to my enemy.
 At worst, he would still function as a decoy and buy me some time.
 Then I forgot all about him and concentrated on more pressing things at hand.

-I sprayed silver over my battle suit chest area to cut the MGPS transmissions from the vial and started dictating my communications for Mission Control.
+I sprayed silver over my battle suit chest area to cut the MGPS transmissions from the vial.
+As my vessel zipped through Space unchallenged, I dictated an ACC4MC (advance communication capsule for Mission Control).

 A small stubby figure stood in the middle of another of those small rooms, illuminated by light that perforated down from the low white ceiling.
 The flooring was parquet, but the room smelt like a hospital.